Collegiate-Edu-Nation/easy-ftc/README.md

 Docs deployed at https://camdenboren.github.io/easy-ftc<br>
 <i>Docs cover examples, controls, and API reference</i>

 This library greatly simplifies hardware initialization and control by abstracting away low-level decisions and operations, which implies it is highly opinionated.
-A consequence of this is that most users will only need to use a few methods (move(), tele(), and state()) due to a reliance on sane defaults and constructor-enabled features.
-Setters are still provided for lower-level adjustments like changing controls and directions, however.
+A consequence of this is that most users will only need to use a few methods (move(), tele(), reverse(), and state()) due to a reliance on sane defaults and constructor-enabled features.

 <i>Encoders can be enabled for all motor-powered features.
 Both robot-centric and field-centric driving is supported for Mecanum, while tank and arcade are supported for Differential.
 Servo-powered features leverage smooth-servo control by default, enabling multi-servo synchronization.
 This causes blocking when used in TeleOp, however, so it can be disabled if that causes issues (e.g. the robot must be able to drive while the servos are moving to the desired position).
 Supported sensors are: AprilTag, color, distance, and touch</i>